 1. Higher cost

 Hardware firewalls are a combination of both physical devices as well as software.
-It should be no surprise that this setup is much more expensive than the alternatives cloud firewall.
+It should be no surprise that this setup is much more expensive than the alternative cloud firewall.
 These specialized computers can quickly crunch large volumes of internet traffic, so the faster the processing speed, the more they cost.

 2. Difficult to set up

-The trouble with setting up a hardware firewall begins with the fact that it's a physical device.
-It needs to be carried and connected to the mainframe taking up precious physical space.
+The trouble with setting up a hardware firewall begins with the fact that it’s a physical firewall device.
+It needs to be carried and connected to the mainframe, taking up precious physical space.
 The second part of the trouble comes from software configurations to make it work within the network.
 This can be complicated if a hardware firewall is set up to protect remote employees, as various workarounds will be needed.

 3. Limited inspection directions